SmithHeig/RES_Memo/README.md

-# DockerMemo
+# RES Memos

-Memo for Docker.
-Created for the cours RES 2018 at the HEIG.
+Memos for the RES cours 2018 HEIG-VD